Facebook's top India lobbyist Ankhi Das quits after content row

 Das was considered among India’s most influential corporate lobbying executives and had been central to Facebook’s rise in India since joining the company in 2011.

-“Ankhi was one of our earliest employees in India and played an instrumental role in the growth of the company and its services,” Facebook said in a statement announcing Das’s departure.
+Facebook’s statement said Das was one of its “earliest employees in India, and played an instrumental role in the growth of the company”.

+“She has been the most influential public policy professional among multinationals in India,” said Prasanto Roy, a New Delhi-based technology policy analyst who advises global tech companies.

+“She steered Facebook’s direction in India.
+This (exit) is a big deal.”

+India is a critical market for Facebook, where it has more than 300 million users.

+Das’s departure comes as Facebook, along with other technology companies, is preparing for stringent new regulations India is drafting on data storage and privacy, which industry executives say could potentially hit foreign companies.

-Reporting by Sankalp Phartiyal; writing by Aditya Kalra; editing by Jason Neely
+Reporting by Sankalp Phartiyal; Writing by Aditya Kalra; Editing by Jason Neely and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.